Psycho (1960 film): Legacy

 Leigh said: "No other murder mystery in the history of the movies has inspired such merchandising".
 A number of items emblazoned with Bates Motel, stills, lobby cards, and highly valuable posters are available for purchase.
 In 1992 Innovation Comics published a three-issue, shot-for-shot comics miniseries adaptation of the film.
 In 2010, Taylor Swift starred in a TV concert-documentary special that aired on NBC on Thanksgiving to promote her album Speak Now.
 In the special, Swift and her band perform her song "Haunted" at the Bates haunted house during Universal's Halloween Horror Nights.
 The film was mentioned and a trademark of its soundtrack was also used in Billy Joel's song "We Didn't Start the Fire".

+Music

+According to composer and producer Michael Vincent Waller, Herrmann's score for Psycho has had a broad cultural influence beyond film music.
+Waller notes that the score is "beloved by rap artists," citing Busta Rhymes' 1998 single "Gimme Some More", which samples music from the film.
+He suggests that Herrmann's use of "nihilistic fragments" and repetitive motifs anticipated techniques later used by hip-hop producers.
+Waller also states that Psycho influenced cinematic storytelling more broadly, particularly in the use of music to build tension, and had an impact on later composers such as John Williams in Jaws.

 Sequels and remake

 Three sequels were produced after Hitchcock died: Psycho II (1983), Psycho III (1986), and Psycho IV: The Beginning (1990), the last being a part-prequel television movie written by the original screenplay author, Joseph Stefano.
 Anthony Perkins returned to his role of Norman Bates in all three sequels, and directed the third film.
 The voice of Norman Bates' mother was maintained by noted radio actress Virginia Gregg with the exception of Psycho IV, where the role was played by Olivia Hussey.
 Vera Miles also reprised her role of Lila Crane in Psycho II.
 The sequels received mixed reviews and were universally considered inferior to the original.

 In 1998, Gus Van Sant made a nearly shot-for-shot remake (in color) starring Vince Vaughn, Julianne Moore, and Anne Heche.
 Van Sant said that his film was "a huge kind of experimental project", and that, though it did not do well commercially or critically, he may do it again, with more changes.